joshvillbrandt/mecanumbot-ros-pkg/README.md

  * suspect this is bad resistors on the I2C bus, check with oscope
 * BUG: laser data goes totally wack every few seconds... this is something with the new hydro driver
 * BUG: occasional random `light_control` messages
+* BUG: kinect udev rule doesn't work on jvillbrandt-bedroom
+* FEATURE: follow a red ball with average filter
-* FEATURE: follow a red ball
+* FEATURE: follow a red ball with Kalman-Bucy filter
+* FEATURE: throttle point cloud (http://wiki.ros.org/topic_tools/throttle)
 * FEATURE: move installation dependencies to the package.xml file and provide a method to auto-install
 * FEATURE: calibrate Kinect using [this guide](http://wiki.ros.org/openni_launch/Tutorials/IntrinsicCalibration?action=show&redirect=openni_camera%252Fcalibration)